Crewe History Centre

 A total of 35 parking spaces are proposed across the two planning applications, which is considered sufficient to accommodate peak demands associated with the archives on site, with some extra capacity available.

-It is also noted that, following the opening of the new multi-storey car park – which is part of phase one of the Royal Arcade scheme and is expected to open at the end of 2023 – there will be a total of approximately 1,400 vehicle spaces available within a 500-metre walk (7 min walk) from the proposed history centre.
+With the opening of Crewe’s new multi storey car park in July 2024, there will be a total of approximately 1400 vehicle spaces available within a 500 metre walk from the history centre.
 This level of provision is considered appropriate for the scale, nature, and location of the proposed scheme.